TheLovinator1/discord-twitter-webhooks/README.md

 ## Installation

-You have three choices, using [Docker](https://hub.docker.com/r/thelovinator/discord-twitter-webhooks) or [install directly on your computer](#Install-directly-on-your-computer).
+You have two choices, using [Docker](https://hub.docker.com/r/thelovinator/discord-twitter-webhooks) or [install directly on your computer](#Install-directly-on-your-computer).

 ### Docker